 Through its Environmental and Social Responsibility Committee, the Centene Board of Directors provides strategic oversight into how the company addresses ESHG matters.
 The committee is chaired by James Dallas, with Orlando Ayala, Richard Gephardt, Lori Robinson, and Tommy Thompson serving as committee members.

-Centene’s Chairman, President, and CEO, Michael F. Neidorff, established an internal work group composed of executive representatives from key business units.
+Centene’s Chairman and CEO, Michael F. Neidorff, established an internal work group composed of executive representatives from key business units.
 The work group is responsible for advancing our ESHG strategy across the enterprise as well as recommending enhancements to Centene’s ESHG capabilities.
 The represented business units are below.